mu57f4/YouTube-Downloader/README.md

 # YouTube Downloader
 ![](screenshot.png)

-Welcome to the **YouTube Downloader**! 🚀 With this simple app, you can download your favorite YouTube videos and playlists directly to your computer with just a few clicks!
-Whether you're looking to save videos in high quality, low quality, or even download just the audio, this tool has got you covered. 🎶📹
+I created this simple app so I can download my favorite YouTube videos and playlists directly to your computer with just a few clicks! 🎶📹

 ## Features